-- o Medical dosimetry students must wear business attire during clinical internships. - o All students must wear closed-toe shoes. - o Clothes and shoes must be clean and in good repair. - o Hair must be pulled back in a neat fashion. - o Beards and mustaches must be neatly trimmed (religious custom is the only exception). - Excessive jewelry and excessive use of cosmetics, colognes/perfumes are inappropriate in the clinic. - o Long fingernails pose a health and hygiene hazard and are considered inappropriate and not tolerated.
-Chipped nail polish is unacceptable. - o Careful attention must be paid to personal hygiene when attending clinic. - o Failure to dress properly may result in being sent home at the discretion of the clinical supervisor or program director.
+- Medical dosimetry students must wear business attire during clinical internships. - All students must wear closed-toe shoes and no sneakers. - Jeans are not permitted; clothing must cover the shoulders and midriff. - Clothes and shoes must be clean and in good repair. - Hair must be pulled back in a neat fashion. - Beards and mustaches must be neatly trimmed (religious custom is the only exception). - Excessive jewelry and excessive use of cosmetics, colognes/perfumes are inappropriate in the clinic. - Long fingernails pose a health and hygiene hazard and are considered inappropriate and not tolerated.
+Chipped nail polish is unacceptable. - Careful attention must be paid to personal hygiene when attending clinic. - Failure to dress properly may result in being sent home at the discretion of the clinical supervisor or program director.
 No clinic hours will be credited.